ADD CONDITION

 Are there any contraindications for this medication?

-There are no specific warnings or recommendations regarding nursing mothers in the provided text.
+There are no specific warnings or recommendations regarding use during pregnancy or lactation provided in the text.

 Packaging Info